robsontenorio/laravel-keycloak-guard/README.md

 ✔️ I will not use Laravel Passport, because Keycloak Server will do the job.

-✔️ The frontend is separated project.
+✔️ The frontend is a separated project.

 ✔️ The frontend users authenticate **directly on Keycloak Server** to obtain a JWT token.
 This process have nothing to do with the Laravel API.